dprakash2101/dprakash2101/README.md

 ---

-*on weekends I vibe code whatever sounds interesting*
+*on weekends I experiment, iterate, and build things I’d actually use*